 Honest take: Should you actually leave Mailmodo?

 Mailmodo built something genuinely innovative with their AMP email focus.
-Interactive forms, carousels, and surveys inside emails - that's legitimately cool.
-The question is whether it's practical for your specific situation.
+Interactive forms, carousels, and surveys inside emails - that's legitimately cool, and in-email conversions can outperform traditional click-to-landing-page flows.
+But AMP only works in Gmail and Yahoo Mail, which means 60-70% of recipients see a basic fallback instead.
+The credit-based pricing model adds complexity, and the integration ecosystem is smaller than established competitors.
+The question is whether AMP's benefits outweigh these practical limitations for your specific situation.

 Here's my honest assessment after testing the alternatives: